 The insurance company must be intimated about any claim immediately after an accident or damage or loss of your vehicle.
 Most companies require their customers to file an intimation between 24 and 48 hours after the vehicle met with the accident.
 Delay in intimating the company could lead to the rejection of a claim.

-These are some of the most common errors that people make with regards to their two wheeler insurance policies.
+These are some of the most common errors that people make with regards to their .
 Make sure that you read through the policy document and gain a thorough understanding about your policy as it will facilitate a smooth and relatively hassle-free claims experience.